asmagill/hammerspoon_asm/hsminweb/README.md

 ~~~
 Accessed as `object._errorHandlers[errorCode]`.
 A table whose keyed entries specify the function to generate the error response page for an HTTP error.

 HTTP uses a three digit numeric code for error conditions.
 Some servers have introduced subcodes, which are appended as a decimal added to the error condition.
-To allow for both types, this module uses the string representation of the error code as its keys.
 In addition, the key "default" is used for error codes which do not have a defined function.

 Built in handlers exist for the following error codes:
- * "403"   - Forbidden, usually used when authentication is required, but no authentication token exists or an invalid token is used
+ * 403   - Forbidden, usually used when authentication is required, but no authentication token exists or an invalid token is used
- * "403.2" - Read Access Forbidden, usually specified when a file is not readable by the server, or directory indexing is not allowed and no default file exists for a URL specifying a directory
+ * 403.2 - Read Access Forbidden, usually specified when a file is not readable by the server, or directory indexing is not allowed and no default file exists for a URL specifying a directory
- * "404"   - Object Not Found, usually indicating that the URL specifies a non-existant destination or file
+ * 404   - Object Not Found, usually indicating that the URL specifies a non-existant destination or file
- * "405"   - Method Not Supported, indicating that the HTTP request specified a method not supported by the web server
+ * 405   - Method Not Supported, indicating that the HTTP request specified a method not supported by the web server
+ * 500   - Internal Server Error, a catch-all for server side problems that prevent a page from being returned.
+Commonly when CGI scripts fail for some reason.

-The "default" key specifies a "500" error, which indicates a "Internal Server Error", in this case because an error condition occurred for which there is no handler.
+The "default" key also specifies a 500 error, in this case because an error condition occurred for which there is no handler.
+The content of the message returned indicates the actual error code that was intended.

 You can provide your own handler by specifying a function for the desired error condition.
 The function should expect three arguments:
  * method  - the method for the HTTP request